Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 When you're at your favorite coffee shop ordering a drink, the last thing you probably think about is the precise differences between the drinks on the menu.

-If you’re one of these individuals who has been wondering about the key differences between Caffè Misto and lattes, it’s time to learn.
+If you're one of these individuals who has been wondering about the key differences between Caffè Misto and lattes, it's time to learn all about it.

 Below, I'll go over the differences between these drinks, including the amount of milk used, caffeine content, calorie difference, and much more!